Danielfoojunwei/TensorGuard/README.md

     S->>S: 11.
 Secure Homomorphic Summation
     S->>R: 12.
 Distribute Global Expert Update (v2.0)
 ```

-### 🧠 Core Technology: N2HE & MOAI

-TensorGuard is built upon the **MOAI (Modular Oblivious Aggregation Infrastructure)** architecture, pioneered by **Dr. Wang Xiang Ning** at DTC (Design Technology Centre), NTU.

-MOAI utilizes **N2HE (Noise-to-Homomorphic-Encryption)**, a novel lattice-based cryptosystem that treats Differential Privacy noise not as a nuisance, but as the randomizer for the encryption scheme itself.
-- **Standard FHE**: Requires heavy noise generation (~100s of ms).
-- **N2HE**: Recycles the DP noise layer to secure the LWE (Learning With Errors) sample, reducing encryption overhead by **90%**.

-> *"Privacy is not a feature; it is the substrate of collaborative intelligence."* — Dr. Wang Xiang Ning

 ### 🛡️ Threat Model & Risk Mitigation